The Wrong Planet Syndrome – Part 1

 From the video You should know this about autism (in Russian):

 "Self-diagnosis is OK.
 Again, going back to the fact that autism is not an illness.
-Accordingly, you don't need a doctor's confirmation to know that you are autistic.
-That's as silly as needing a doctor's confirmation to know you're gay or lesbian.
-Or you need a doctor's confirmation to know if you're an extrovert or an introvert.
-That's silly.
-It's just a characteristic of your personality, and it's up to you to decide whether it applies to you or not.
-And it's unshakable if you've studied the topic.
-The main thing is to study it deeply - you don't have to decide at first impression, of course, but if you're autistic, you will study it deeply.
-And if you don't want to study it deeply, if you're just like, "ahh, well, I could be autistic" - and go, it's probably not about you.
-If you decided so, that's OK.
-Even if you made a mistake in this (if you first decided you were autistic and then realized you were wrong), there's nothing terrible in this - it won't hurt anyone that you were wrong.
-It's OK to examine yourself, and don't be afraid of your mistakes, it happens to everyone.
+Accordingly, you don’t need a doctor’s confirmation to know that you are autistic.
+That’s as silly as needing a doctor’s confirmation to know you’re gay or lesbian.
+Or needing a doctor’s confirmation to know if you’re an extrovert or an introvert.
+It’s just a characteristic of your personality, and it’s up to you to decide whether it applies to you or not.
+And it’s unshakable if you’ve studied the topic.
+The main thing is to study it deeply—you don’t have to decide based on a first impression.
+But if you’re autistic, you will likely study it deeply.
+And if you don’t want to dive deep into it, if you’re just like, “ahh, well, I could be autistic” and move on, it’s probably not about you.
+And that’s OK too.
+Even if you make a mistake—if you first decide you’re autistic and later realize you were wrong—it’s not a big deal.
+It won’t hurt anyone that you were mistaken.
+It’s OK to examine yourself, and it’s OK to make mistakes.
+It happens to everyone.
 Just know that no one knows you better than you, and only you can decide what kind of person you are, what group of people you belong to, how you feel, and what kind of thinking you have.
 Only you can understand this.
-And if you conducted a self-diagnosis, carefully studied the topic and realized that this is about you, then it is so, and no one can reproach you for this, and no one can say otherwise. "
+And if you conducted a self-diagnosis, studied the topic carefully, and realized that this is about you, then it is.
+No one can reproach you for this, and no one can say otherwise. "

 The page you are reading right now is a great starting point for a serious dive into this issue.
-This page contains so many quotes that I found online over the course of several months after taking an online autism test, and decided to concentrate in one place to make it easier for those who, like me, happen to find out about their autism.
+This page contains many quotes I found online over several months after taking an online autism test and decided to compile in one place to make it easier for those who, like me, happen to discover their autism. ⁣

 From https://www.facebook.com/livedexperiencecounsellor/posts/306976381163733: